almostearthling/whenever/README.md

 Please notice that not all types of operand are supported for all operators: comparisons (_greater_ and _greater or equal_, _less_ and _less or equal_) are only supported for numbers, and matching is only supported for strings.
 The `"contains"`/`"ncontains"` operators support non-structured types for the second operand (booleans, numbers, and strings) and either strings (and object paths) or arrays and dictionaries for the first one: if the first operand is an array the second operand is searched in the list and the check is true when it is found, in case it is a dictionary then the second operand (which should be a string) is searched among the _keys_ of the dictionary, and if the first operand is either a string or an object path, the check is true when the second one is a substring.
 Also, _comparisons always fail for incompatible operands_: integers can only be compared with integers, floating point numbers with floating point numbers and strings with strings -- no automatic type conversion is performed.
 This also yields for attempts to find a value in an array: an integer will never be found in an array of floating point numbers, and so on.
 To be consistent with the rule of unsuccessfulness on incompatible operands, the `"ncontains"` operator too _is unsuccessful when the operands cannot be compared_, even though, from another point of view, the opposite could have been seen as appropriate.

-A further difficulty is due to the fact that, while DBus is strictly typed and supports all the basic types supported by _C_ and _C++_, neither TOML nor JSON do.
-Both (and especially JSON, since it is used for invocation purpose in **whenever**) support more generic types, which are listed below along with the DBus type to which **whenever** converts them in method invocation:
+A further difficulty is due to the fact that, while DBus is strictly typed and supports all the basic types supported by _C_ and _C++_, TOML does not.
+TOML has instead more generic types, which are listed below along with the DBus type to which **whenever** converts them in method invocation:

 * _Boolean_: `BOOLEAN`
 * _Integer_: `I64`